ibm-cloud-docs/cis/getting-started.md

 ### Step 1: Open the IBM CIS application

-Open your [IBM Cloud dashboard](https://console.bluemix.net/catalog/).
+Open your [IBM Cloud dashboard](https://{DomainName}/catalog/).
 Then navigate to the IBM CIS application icon by selecting the **Infrastructure -> Network** category in the left-hand navigation bar of the dashboard.
 Open the IBM Cloud Internet Services application by clicking the icon that you'll see near the middle of your screen.

 ![Catalog](images/catalog-cis-tile.png)

 **The Overview Screen**

-Once the IBM CIS application starts up, you'll see the IBM CIS **Overview** screen, and you'll find the tabs for **Security**, **Reliability**, and **Perfomance** on the left area of the UI display.
+Once the IBM CIS application starts up, you'll see the IBM CIS **Overview** screen, and you'll find the tabs for **Security**, **Reliability**, and **Performance** on the left area of the UI display.

 **Which plan do I choose?**